KITHydrogeology/Validation-Stategies-1DCNN/README.md

 - S. Broda: 0000-0001-6858-6368

 The scripts stored here were used in an Anaconda environment on Tensorfow running with GPU-Support.
 To reproduce the corresponding environment, the instructions in Create_Environment.txt should be followed.

+The necessary codes for training, validating and testing the model can be found under Validate_1DNN.
+The error metrics and the time series plots can be created with the codes under Evaluate_results.